ErikCH/DevYouTubeList/README.md

 ### Up And Coming
-> These channels have less then a thousand subsribers
+> These channels have less then a thousand subsribers or less then 1000 views a month
 * []()
 * []()
 * []()